 i. update the corresponding "Individual On-boarded API Invoker" resource with the validated information; and

-ii. return the updated "Individual On-boarded API Invoker" resource representation containing the updated API Invoker's onboarding details and additional related information within the OnboardingNotification data structure;
+ii. send to the API Invoker a notification, using the procedure defined in clause 5.5.2.4, including the updated "Individual On-boarded API Invoker" resource representation containing the updated API Invoker's onboarding details and additional related information within the OnboardingNotification data structure;

 and

 3. if errors occur when processing the request, the CCF shall respond with an appropriate error status code as defined in clause 8.4.5.